 Zombie Joe’s Underground Theatre Group hosts a chilling series of vignettes.
 Armed with a shoddy flashlight to illuminate the their path, guests navigate a labyrinth of terror before enduring a series of shocking scenes that will unsettle even the most stoic of horror fans.

 This homegrown haunt has been bringing thrill-seekers to Torrance since 1997.
 This driveway maze is low on gore but filled with hand-built props and effects—to give you a better idea, the haunted house’s creator describes himself as that guy on your block who always plans an over-the-top Halloween.
 You can visit the house (5112 Maricopa St) in groups of two to four, and best of all, it’s completely free.
-Look out for info on this year’s still-TBA haunt.

 Looking for more Halloween fun?